 Investigative journalism plays a key role in sustaining democracy.
 Through the efforts of investigative journalists, ordinary people are informed of the excesses of those with power and influence, whoever they may be.
 If it were not for investigative journalists, South Africans would never have known the extent of state capture, for example, and this phenomenon would never have been addressed.
 Investigative journalism has the potential to highlight wrongdoing and hold people with power to account in politics, the economy or any other area of society.
 We seek to honour those who are leading the pack in terms of investigative journalism, irrespective of the topic or the medium they use.
 In this category, we do not look only at whether a publication broke a story, but also at the energy, innovation and care they showed in pursuing it, the importance of the story, the impact achieved and whether they continued to keep it in the public eye through persistent investigations.

-Lifestyle journalism has become an important addition to the traditional news format.
-With the exponential growth in the appeal of this content, especially on the digital and online platforms.
-Changes in our economic, cultural and social strata now more than ever require uplifting stories – stories that inspire and motivate.
+Alongside, the traditional news format, in more recent years lifestyle journalism has seen exponential growth in its appeal, especially on digital and online platforms.
+Changes in our economic, cultural and social circumstances now more than ever boost the demand for uplifting stories – stories that inspire and motivate.
 Breaking news around celebrities, ordinary people (zero-to-hero stories), politics, art and entertainment, including film, all require a skill for presentation and a knack for storytelling in this genre.
 Individuality, self‐expression and quality of life are important fundamentals in this category, together with events and entertainment, food, leisure, fashion, health and fitness, consumerism and music.
-In this broad category of infotainment, the judges will focus on stories that still maintain credible journalism integrity while at the same time drawings on the light‐hearted and humorous with creative storytelling capability.
+In this broad category of infotainment, the judges will focus on stories that still maintain credible journalism integrity while at the same time draw on the light‐hearted and humorous within a creative storytelling approach.

 The manner in which news is broken or reported live has changed in an era of 24‐hour television news channels, internet television and radio shows, and social media.
 People no longer look to traditional media as a source of breaking news.
 The judges will be looking to reward journalists who are first – and correct – with breaking news, but also with live reporting, whether this is on television, radio or on social media platforms.
 We will seek to reward those who break important news stories despite obstacles being thrown in their way, from a lack of resources or what may appear to be unrealistic deadlines to stonewalling sources.

-Telling a vital story with a single picture or series of pictures, capturing a specific moment in time that will enlighten, enrich, even enrage the audience, are some of the ways in which the valuable and sometimes life‐threatening work of South African photographers illuminates our country’s past, present and future.
+Telling a vital story with a single picture or series of pictures, capturing a specific moment in time that will enlighten, enrich, even enrage the audience, are some of the ways in which the valuable and sometimes life‐threatening work of South African photographers illuminate our country’s past, present and future.
 An entry may consist of a single photograph or a photographic essay published on any or all platforms of South African media.
 The judges are looking for the South African pictures that really are worth a thousand words.
+Entrants should note that they may submit no more than 10 pictures in total.

-The Vodacom Young Journalist Award is run in support of developing journalism in South Africa and nurturing newsroom talent - there is no room for failure in sound journalistic storytelling.
-The future of our country relies on the dedication of journalists to uncover the truth, spark conversations, and drive positive change.
-The national winner of this award receives an all-expenses paid course to fast-track their development in journalism.
+The Vodacom Young Journalist Award is run in support of development journalism in South Africa and nurturing newsroom talent – there is no room for failure in sound journalistic storytelling.
+The future of our country relies on the dedication of journalism to uncover the truth, spark conversations, and drive positive change.
+The national winner of this awards receives an all-expenses paid course to fast-track their development in journalism.

 The Lifetime Achiever is decided by the judges, based on their assessment of a person who has made an invaluable contribution to the industry over many years.
 This is the only category where nominations are not actively sought from others in the industry.
 There is no financial prize associated with this prestigious award.